scissorsneedfoodtoo/secure-real-time-multiplayer-game/README.md

 ### User stories:

 1. Develop a 2D real time multiplayer game using the HTML Canvas API and [Socket.io](https://socket.io/).
 The game can be as simple or complex as you like, as long as all the following user stories are implemented.
+2. Multiple players can connect to a server and play.
+3. Each player has an avatar.
-2. Each player is represented by an object which, at a minimum, contains the following properties:
+4. Each player is represented by an object created by the `Player` class in `Player.mjs`.
-    * A unique `id`.
+5. At a minimum, each player object should contain a unique `id`, a `score`, along with `x` and `y` coordinates representing the player's current position.
+6. The game has at least one type of collectible item.
+Complete the `Collectible` class in `Collectible.mjs` to implement this.
-    * `x` and `y` coordinates representing their current position.
+7. At a minimum, each collectible item object created by the `Collectible` class should contain a unique `id`, along with `x` and `y` coordinates representing the item's current position.
-    * A `score`.
-3. Multiple players can connect to a server and play.
-When a player joins the game, append their player object to the `currPlayers` array in `game.mjs`.
-Complete the `addPlayer` object in `helper-functions.mjs` to implement this.
-    * The `addPlayer` function should take an array of current player objects
-3. Players can use the WASD keys to move their avatar.
-Complete the `movePlayer` function in `helper-functions.mjs` to implement this.
+8. Players can use the WASD keys to move their avatar.
+Complete the `movePlayer` method in `Player.mjs` to implement this.
-    * The `movePlayer` function should accept three arguments: a string of `"W"`, `"A"`, `"S"`, or `"D"`, a number for the amount of pixels the player's position should change, and an object containing the player's current `x` and `y` coordinates. `movePlayer` should return an object containing the player's new `x` and `y` coordinates.
+9. The `movePlayer` method should accept two arguments: a string of "W", "A", "S", or "D", and a number for the amount of pixels the player's position should change. `movePlayer` should adjust the `x` and `y` coordinates of the player object it's called from.
+10. Players can collide with a collectible item.
+Complete the `collision` method in `Player.mjs` to implement this.
+11. The `collision` method should accept a collectible item's object as an argument.
+If the player's avatar intersects with the item, the `collision` method should return `true`.
-4. All players are kept in sync.
+12. All players are kept in sync.
-5. Players can disconnect from the game at any time.
+13. Players can disconnect from the game at any time.

-The Hat class should have a draw method that accepts an argument indicating the number of balls to draw from the hat.
-This method should remove balls at random from contents and return those balls as a list of strings.
-If the number of balls to draw exceeds the available quantity, return all the balls.

-Next, create an experiment method in prob_calculator.py (not inside the Hat class).
-This method should accept the following arguments:

-hat: A hat object containing balls.
-balls_to_draw: An object indicating the exact group of balls to attempt to draw from the hat for the experiment.
-For example, to determine the probability of drawing 2 blue balls and 1 red ball from the hat, set balls_to_draw to {"blue":2, "red":1}.
-num_balls_drawn: The number of balls to draw out of the hat in each experiment.
-num_experiments: The number of experiments to perform.
-(The more experiments performed, the more accurate the approximate probability will be.)
-The experiment method should return a probability.

-2. The game can be as simple or complex as you like
-3. Prevent the client from trying to guess / sniff the MIME type.
+14. Prevent the client from trying to guess / sniff the MIME type.
-4. Prevent cross-site scripting (XSS) attacks.
+15. Prevent cross-site scripting (XSS) attacks.
-5. Nothing from the website is cached in the client.
+16. Nothing from the website is cached in the client.
-6. The headers say that the site is powered by 'PHP 7.4.3' even though it isn't (as a security measure).
+17. The headers say that the site is powered by 'PHP 7.4.3' even though it isn't (as a security measure).

 ### Testing and additional notes